-Another addendum to our update of this original article on girls in math and science, versus current study on math scores only, is that the infamous Lawrence Summers has resigned as President Obama’s chief economic adviser.
+Another addendum to our update of this original article on girls in math and science, versus current study on math scores only, is that the notoriously-gender biased Lawrence Summers has resigned as President Obama’s chief economic adviser.

 Originally written January 2010: Excuse us Larry Summers.
 500,000 test results say girls are equal to boys in math and science — when guys like you agree to let women achieve.

 Lawrence H. Summers, President Obama’s chief economic adviser, is best known for his infamous comments about women’s abilities in science and math.

 A staunch, highly-credentialed member of the old-fashioned, “I know what I’m talking about when it comes to women” wing of the boys club, Summers made his proclamation about women’s abilities in math and science while president of Harvard University.

 Summers argued that the under-representation of women in the top levels of math and science in academia is due to a “different availability of aptitude at the high end.”
 This proclamation ended his tenure as Harvard’s president and many people believe he got a bum rap in a politically-incorrect spark that ignited female-centric gender-fury.

 Maybe Summers was just plain wrong about women’s brain capacity in math and science.
 President Obama’s Chief Economic Adviser insisted that he was only quoting scientific research that grounded his assertions in fact.
 If the truth hurts women’s pride, they should get over it, argued the old-fashioned boys club.